digitalservicebund/digitalcheck-dito/doc/adr/0023-components-in-props-and-use-of-children.md

-# 23. Adopt Mix of Compound Component Pattern and Components in Props
+# 23. Adopt Components in Props and Use of Children

 ## Status